Beds & Mattresses

 Mattresses need to be compatible with the bed provided and different ones suit different preferences and needs.
 Some adults use memory foam mattresses, others are assessed as needing electric pressure-relieving mattresses, which give some change of movement (and pressure areas) throughout the night.

 Some people also find a sleep system (which uses wedges and rolls to support the body) helpful.
 Your OT (occupational therapist) can advise you what’s available and what may best suit your needs.
 If you don’t have an OT, you can ask your GP to make a referral.
-This website may well be helpful: www.dlf.org.uk/factsheets/beds
+This website may be helpful: livingmadeeasy.org.uk then click on the tab 'At Home'

 Some people find it useful to buy a portable electric pressure relieving mattress to take on holiday or for when they stay away from home.
 These however, can't be funded via statutory services.